jakazmie/AIDays/MachineLearning/11-AMLWalkthrough/README.md

 ![Import](images/signin.png)

 4. Click on **Import**.
-This will create Azure Notebooks Library with walkthrough files
+This will create Azure Notebooks Library with all lab files

 ![Create](images/create.png)